Nvidia GeForce RTX 5050

 • Maximum memory bandwidth is 320 GB/s on Nvidia GeForce RTX 5050 and 448 GB/s on Nvidia GeForce RTX 5060.

-• GDDR version is GDDR6 on Nvidia GeForce RTX 5050 and GDDR7 on Nvidia GeForce RTX 5060.
+• The GDDR version is GDDR6 on Nvidia GeForce RTX 5050 and GDDR7 on Nvidia GeForce RTX 5060.

 • Thermal Design Power (TDP) is 130W on Nvidia GeForce RTX 5050 and 145W on Nvidia GeForce RTX 5060.

-• Number of transistors is 16900 million on Nvidia GeForce RTX 5050 and 21900 million on Nvidia GeForce RTX 5060.
+• The number of transistors is 16900 million on Nvidia GeForce RTX 5050 and 21900 million on Nvidia GeForce RTX 5060.

 Specs Comparison